tonyjync/testgit/readme.txt

-Git is version controller system.
+Git is distributed version controller system.
 Git is free softeware.